ThierryLab/SYSUP_APP/README.md

-After doing that, go to your terminal (windows/linux/mac), go to directory SYSUP_APP, and execute the command: python SYS_UP.py
+After doing that, go to your terminal (windows/linux/mac), go to the SYSUP_APP directory, and execute the command: python SYS_UP.py
 You should see an output almost similar to this one:

 ![image](https://github.com/ThierryLab/SYSUP_APP/assets/81940840/a59a4f46-6d01-4205-9cdb-e8e547589884)